-The 2030 Agenda for Sustainable Development, its 17 Sustainable Development Goals (SDGs) and 169 targets form the frame of reference for German, European and international sustainability policy, Germany's development cooperation with partner countries, and its engagement at the multilateral and global level.
-However, the implementation of the 2030 Agenda has overall been rather unsatisfactory so far.
-On the one hand, current analyses observe considerable progress in some areas.
-On the other hand, they highlight the need to step up efforts and initiate a follow-up process, as many SDGs will most likely not be achieved by 2030, and not only since the setbacks associated with the Corona pandemic.
+The 2030 Agenda for Sustainable Development, its 17 Sustainable Development Goals (SDGs) and 169 targets form the frame of reference for German, European and international sustainability policy, Germany's development cooperation and its engagement at multilateral and global level.
+On the one hand, current analyses partly observe significant progress in the implementation and goal achievement of the 2030 Agenda.
+On the other hand, they also highlight the need to intensify efforts, as many SDGs will most likely not be achieved by 2030.

 Against this backdrop, adelphi is producing a study in the project which appreciates critically the progress in the implementation of the 2030 Agenda.
 It elaborates what has changed for the better since the agenda’s adoption and how this can be built upon further, without neglecting the existing discrepancies between goals and current status in implementation.
 In particular, the study focuses on the extent to which the 2030 Agenda has established itself as a guideline or orientation framework in politics, business and society.
 In addition to an overview of the overall development in implementation to date, the study identifies and describes selected examples that illustrate the effectiveness of the 2030 Agenda in politics, business and society.